 RN-BSN students with a GPA of 2.3 to 2.49 may be admitted on academic probation.
 To be eligible to meet the RN-BSN graduation requirements, students admitted on academic probation must achieve a high enough GPA to raise his/her cumulative GPA to the 2.5 cumulative GPA required for graduation.
 Therefore, within the student's first 12 hours at OKWU, an average GPA of 3.0 must be achieved.
 Failure to meet this standard may result in dismissal from the program.
+To be considered for admission to the RN-BSN program on academic probation the student must complete the appeal process to the Nursing Faculty Council (NFC) for consideration.
 Additional course progression standards apply.